Deebee-e/new-kidspiration/README.md

 Hey everyone; Welcome to kidspiration!!

 KidSpiration is a project borne out of my love for kids and a desire to see children grow up to be motivated Adults filled with kindness.
 This was built as my final Portfolio project on my ALX Software engineering Journey.
-It is my desire that as I improve on the quality and features in the future
+It is my desire that as I improve on the quality and features in the future, parents; especially African parents would put in more efort into commendation than punishent as seen in African cultures.
 It is a nextJs project created with 'create-next App'.

 TECHNOLOGIES USED: